afombravo/2FAST2Q/README.md

 Download the Crispery software version appropriate to the intended operating system, as well as the provided template “inputs.txt” file, into the same folder.

 # 3.
 Open the “inputs.txt” file.
-All the inputs to the program are given via the "inputs.txt" file.
+All the inputs to the program are given via the "inputs.txt" file (see below for an explanation).
 This file MUST be located in the same folder the program is running on.

+# 4.
+Using the terminal, navigate into the folder where Crispery is located and type the following commands:

+ i.	chmod +x ./Crispery

+ ii.	./Crispery -h

 # Inputs